 Key Issue Sub.
-No. Executive's Opinion & Recommendation 12.1 Sandyford Urban Framework Plan (SUFP) i) In relation to the Sandyford Urban Framework Plan (SUFP) area submissions contend that: A larger allocation of dwelling units, building heights and densities should be allocated to the Sandyford area in line with the NPF, RSES and Section 28 Guidelines.
-A complete overhaul is required of the existing SUFP.
-There is lack of zoning for mixed use and residential development.
-Consideration should be given to allowing zonings with a greater mix of uses permissible, Areas east of the existing Mixed-Use Core 1 to the Leopardstown Road should be looked as a mixed-use area.
-Submission requests that the landbank bounded by Benildus Avenue and Blackthorne Drive represents a logical and natural extension of the SUFP area.
+No. Executive's Opinion & Recommendation 12.1 Sandyford d Urban Framework Plan (SUFP) Plan (SUFP A large height: the Sata and Set A compexistin There resider Consid zoning Areas of the Lee mixed Submis bound Drive resider to the Sandyford Urban Framework) area submissions contend that: er allocation of dwelling units, building s and densities should be allocated to ndyford area in line with the NPF, RSES ection 28 Guidelines. plete overhaul is required of the g SUFP. is lack of zoning for mixed use and ntial development. leration should be given to allowing ts with a greater mix of uses permissible, east of the existing Mixed-Use Core 1 to opardstown Road should be looked as a -use area. ssion requests that the landbank ed by Benildus Avenue and Blackthorne represents a logical and natural sion of the SUFP area.
 A0085 A0098 A0111 A0123 A0126 The contents of the submissions are noted.
 The SUFP area is acknowledged as an important brownfield regeneration area and growth centre in the County.
 It is specifically identified in the Metropolitan Area Strategic Plan (MASP) contained in the Regional Spatial and Economic Plan (RSES).
 The particular issue of mix of use has been carefully considered in the existing SUFP - section 2.
 The executive therefore does onto agree that there is a lack of zoning for mixed use and residential in the SUFP area.
 Growth and development are encouraged in the area.
 Such growth is both plan-led and informed by carrying capacities of the infrastructure in the area, both physical and social.
 The SUFP that was prepared in 2011 and updated in the 2016 Plan, was responding directly to the fact that development had taken place in the SUFP area at an unprecedented rate and was not plan led.
 The resultant plan was calibrated with the delivery of enabling infrastructure.
-Whilst exciting new development has taken place and has also been permitted in the area since the adoption of the current Plan, there is still considerable scope left for high density compact development both commercial and residential on suitably zoned brownfield lands.
-The scale of development provided for in the SUFP aligns with the planned infrastructure carrying capacity.
+Whilst exciting new development has taken place and has also been permitted in the area since the adoption of the current Plan, there is still considerable scope left for high density compact development provided for in the SUFP aligns with the planned infrastructure carrying capacity.
 The infrastructure requirement to serve the development of Sandyford is set out in section 4 and 5 of the existing SUFP and this will be updated as part of the Draft Plan preparation.
-The work on the core strategy and the review of the SUFP will include a detailed analysis of lands required for both residential and employment uses. ii) The submission states that it is important to establish if the current school's objective (No. 112) in Sandyford is obsolete.
-The submission also contends that schools should be integrated into A0085 The content of this submission is noted.
+The work on the core strategy and the review of the SUFP will include a detailed analysis of lands required for both residential and employment uses. establish if in Sandyfor ssion states that it is important to the current school's objective (No. 112) rd is obsolete.
+The submission also hat schools should be integrated into A0085 The content of this submission is noted.
 The adopted SUFP contains a section relating to Education and it is policy to provide the full spectrum of educational needs to support the Sandyford Business District.
 This includes provision of 2 primary schools and 1 post primary school.
 The Planning Authority are consulting with the Department of Education and Skills in